Is My Child at Risk for Autism? Early Signs & Risk Factors Explained

 Autism spectrum disorder is a developmental condition.
 Children may not show obvious signs at birth, but early signs often appear in the first years of life as they grow and develop.
 Researchers believe autism is linked to brain development and genetics, not something that suddenly “happens” later in childhood.

-What are the first signs of autism?
+What are the early signs of autism?

 Autism often becomes noticeable between 12 and 18 months, though some signs may appear earlier.
 Common early signs include: